P2186 # 2 Coolant Temperature Sensor Circuit Malfunction

 When I connect my code reader to the vehicle and find the stored P2186, I know that the powertrain control module (PCM) has detected an intermittent signal from the # 2 engine coolant temperature (ECT) sensor.

-The PCM controls the ECT sensors using a reference circuit (usually five volts) that is terminated by the ECT sensor.
+The PCM monitors the ECT sensors using a reference circuit (usually five volts) that is closed by the ECT sensor.
 If separate ECT sensors are used (one for the PCM and one for the temperature sensor), the sensor itself is usually a two-wire design.
-The first wire carries the XNUMXV reference voltage and the second wire is the ground wire.
-An ECT sensor is usually a negative coefficient sensor, which means that as the temperature of the sensor increases, the resistance decreases.
-A change in sensor resistance results in voltage fluctuations in the circuit, which the PCM recognizes as changes in ECT.
-If the PCM and temperature sensor use the same ECT sensor, then the sensor will be XNUMX-wire.
-It responds to temperature in the same way as a two-wire sensor, but one wire provides input to the sensor and the other wire passes the input to the PCM.
-It's simple, right?
+The first wire carries the 100 volt reference voltage, and the second wire is a ground wire.
+The ECT sensor is usually a negative gain sensor, meaning that as the sensor temperature increases, the resistance decreases.
+The change in resistance in the sensor causes voltage fluctuations in the circuit, which the PCM recognizes as changes in the ECT.
+If the PCM and temperature sensor use the same ECT sensor, the sensor will be a three-wire sensor.
+It responds to temperature just like a two-wire sensor, but one wire provides an input signal to the sensor, and the other wire provides an input signal to the PCM.
+Simple, huh?

 Although the location of the ECT will vary from manufacturer to manufacturer, it will always be inserted directly into the engine coolant channel.
 Many automakers place an ECT sensor in the cylinder block or cylinder head, others screw it into one of the intake manifold coolant passages, and some place it in the thermostat housing.